The rock rescue Systems Course

 LEARN THESE VITAL RESCUE TECHNIQUES

-The Outdoor Rock Rescue Systems Course will benefit from learning the tools and systems presented in this course, in partnership with our friends at Calgary Climbing Centre.
+The Outdoor Rock Rescue Systems Course will provide many benefits from learning the tools and systems presented in this course, organized in partnership with our friends at The Calgary Climbing Centre.
 This Rock Rescue course will help increase your confidence and knowledge of ways to get out of situations many climbers find themselves in.
 Fallen leaders, stuck ropes, injuries, and weak seconds can all cause problems when attempting a climbing objective.
 This course will help you overcome some of these challenges.

 This specialty course includes 2 full days of outdoor climbing, with instruction on rescue techniques from above and below.
 Some of the skills learned include escaping the belay, raising an injured climber, passing a damaged section of rope, as well as rope ascending and lowering options for individuals and teams.